blad/mockingjays/README.md

 Mockingjays
 ========================

-*Mockingjays* is a proxying library that mocks APIs requests only after observing a request and response a single time.
+*Mockingjays* is a proxying tool that responds to requests with responses that have been previously observed.

-The idea behind *Mockingjays* is that when mocking you *should* not need to spend time copying and pasting requests and responses to test your app logic against a mock implementation of the API.

-The caveat being that you need to train *Mockingjays*, but this can be done simply by having *Mockingjays* observe(proxy) the interactions with your API at least once.
+*Mockingjays* acts as a mock server for previously seen requests and captures new request for future use.

 ## Command Line
 ### Install Mockingjays